 [This is Diatonic "Shape 4"]

 The Major scale is notated above.
-It shows the scale degrees, and note names; and also shows the strings and fingerings, that match up with the Fretboard Diagram.
-Align that Fretboard Diagram with the first fret on your neck.
+It shows the scale degrees, and note names; and it also shows the strings and fingerings, that match up with the Fretboard Diagram.
+Grab your instrument, and align that Fretboard Diagram with the first fret on your neck.
 Place your fretting hand in the second position: finger 1 plays fret 2; and your four fingers are at frets 2, 3, 4, and 5.
-The diagram does show five frets; and the lowest fret (fret 1) would be reached by your first finger with a stretch: your hand will stay in second position, and only your first finger stretches to reach fret 1 (though here, you can play from marker 1 to marker 1 without a stretch).
-Play through the scale, from marker 1 to marker 1.
+The diagram does show five frets; and the lowest fret (fret 1) would be reached by your first finger with a stretch: your hand would stay in second position, and only your first finger stretches to reach fret 1 (though here, you can play from marker 1 to marker 1 without a stretch).
+Play through the scale, from marker 1 to marker 1 — beginning on string 5.
 Your fingering should match the fingers, and the frets and strings in the Tab.
 See where the notes on the staff appear, at those frets and strings on the neck.
 Also allow yourself to notice the "shapes" that you play through; as they appear on the diagram.

 (You're playing the C Major scale; and you are playing in second position.)

-Extra credit: try playing the chord like this.
-Fret the 7 and the 3, on strings 5 and 4, by "barring" with your first finger.
-Lay your first finger across the fret, and fret both notes on both strings with that finger that way, Add your fourth finger on string 4, to play the 1.
-You're now playing three notes of the chord.
+Extra credit: try playing the chord also, like this.
+Fret the 7 and the 3, on strings 5 and 4, by "barring" with your first finger (lay your first finger across the fret, and fret both notes on both strings with that finger).
+Add your fourth finger on string 4, to play the 1.
+You're now fretting three notes of the chord.
 Now "pluck" the three strings only: you can pluck string 5 with the pick, and pluck strings 4 and 3 with two more fingers, all at the same time.
 You're playing the three most "characteristic" tones of the Δ7 chord.

 Before we begin the Introduction, we'd like to say something about our complete method.
 The method goes much deeper that what we cover in the introduction, which seems to cover only the seven position shapes.
 We're going to "go inside" and learn the musical components that build all of the shapes out; and we're also going to break the shapes down that way.
 Those musical components are going to give you the orientations for your playing: they are musical orientations, which do appear anywhere on the neck; all in and around simple shapes.

-The orientations are about feeling comfortable anywhere on the neck; but also, feeling comfortable anywhere in the music; and then, on the neck in that part of the music where you want to be.
+The orientations are about feeling comfortable anywhere on the neck; which means, feeling comfortable anywhere in the music.
+You are then simply somewhere on the neck, in that part of the music where you want to be.
 And the same comfort will come, when playing through the changes, and the movements, etc.

 We don't intend to be repetitive when we reiterate that our goal is in finding the music on the fretboard, and not merely shapes.
 The charts show you the notes as they lie on the fretboard, and the musical orientations will be revealed in the shapes.